Credit Information in Earnings Calls: Out-of-Sample Tests

 We find our trading strategy delivers a positive return in all cases.
-For example, with a 0.1 limit on long and short positions, the trading strategy has an annual return of 1.417\% for IG and 2.003\% for HY.
+For example, with a -0.3 limit on short and a 0.1 limit on long positions, the trading strategy has an annual return of 2.934\% for IG and 4.135\% for HY.
 The p-values of both results relative to portfolio returns simulated under the null of no predictability are better than 1\%, which means that at most one of the 100 simulations had higher average annualized returns.
-Looking at the significance levels for the returns of the IG and HY strategy variants (across the rows of Table \ref{t:porttest}), we see that 10 of the 15 IG strategies are significant at the 5\% level or better, while 9 (12) of 15 HY strategies are significant at the 5\% (10\%) level or better.
+Looking at the significance levels for the returns of the IG and HY strategy variants (across the cells of Table \ref{t:porttest}), we see that 24 of the 25 IG strategies are significant at the 5\% level or better, while 12 (14) of 25 HY strategies are significant at the 5\% (10\%) level or better.
+Specifically, the trading strategy for HY generally delivers large and significant returns when the limit on the short positions is large (e.g., the bottom two rows with $l=-0.3$ or $-0.4$).
+This suggests that when trading HY, the investor should hold large short positions on CDS with negative credit scores, essentially betting their credit spreads will further widen.